-There are three general types of coats that Labradoodles have, each of these coats, coming in an array of colors.
+There are three general Labradoodle coat types that these dogs have, each of the coats, coming in an array of colors.

 The three types of Labradoodle coats include: